 Since 2010, Israel has allegedly conducted at least two dozen operations – including assassinations, drone strikes and cyberattacks – on Iran.
 Most of the targets were connected to Tehran’s controversial nuclear program, which Israel considers an existential threat.
 In 2022, however, two facilities that were part of Iran’s increasingly advanced drone program were hit by drones.
-Iran has also reportedly targeted military commanders responsible operations abroad.
+Israel has also reportedly targeted military commanders responsible for operations abroad.
 The following is a timeline of attacks on Iran allegedly carried out by Israel since 2010.

 Jan.
 12, 2010: Masoud Ali Mohammadi, a physics professor at Tehran University, was killed by a remote-controlled bomb planted on a motorcycle.
 The device detonated as he left home in northern Tehran to go to work.
 The government described Ali Mohammadi as a nuclear scientist but said he did not work for the Atomic Energy Organization of Iran.
 State media blamed Israel and the United States for the assassination.

 June 2010: The Stuxnet computer virus, allegedly developed by Israel and the United States, was detected in computers at the Bushehr nuclear power plant.
 The virus then spread to other facilities.
 By September, 30,000 computers across at least 14 facilities—including the Natanz facility—were reportedly infected.
 The virus caused the engines in IR-1 centrifuges to increase their speed and eventually explode.
 At least 1,000 centrifuges of the 9,000 installed at Natanz were destroyed, the Institute for Science and International Security estimated.
 After conducting investigations, Iran blamed Israel and the United States for the virus.